 Within our positive approaches we recognise that there may be times when a pupil, whilst considering what is appropriate for individual children, might make a negative choice and a consequence must follow.
 This might be a deliberate choice, or an overwhelming impulse which results in an impact on others.

 Initial Responses

-If any child breaks the behaviour policy of St Francis School, initially they are given reflection time with an adult as appropriate.
+If any child breaks the behaviour policy of St Kew, after the initial warning, they are given reflection time with an adult as appropriate.